AFRICAI-MICCAI/model_development_2_models/README.md

 # AFRICAI/MICCAI AI in Medical Imaging in Africa Summer School - 2023
-Materials for the 1st AFRICAI Summer School session for the session "Model Development 1: Model-centric best practices and common pitfalls and open access infrastructures".
+Materials for the 1st AFRICAI Summer School session for the session "Model Development 2: Model-centric best practices and common pitfalls and open access infrastructures".
 For more information, see the AFRICAI website: https://africai.org/summer-school/.

+Open access infrastructures (Martijn)

 # 1. Open Access infrastructures
+*Open source* in software development refers to the practice of making the source code of a project available to the public to be used, modified, and redistributed.

+*Infrastructure* incompasses everything from frameworks to platforms, libraries, toolboses and notebook environments.

+The LF AI & Data landscape explores open source projects in Artificial Intelligence and Data and their respective sub-domains.
+More information can be found here. https://landscapeapp.cncf.io/lfai/

 # 2. AI Toolboxes
+Several open source/open access AI toolboxes are available for deep-learning projects.

 # 3. MONAI